-- Buildings and Dwellings straight-line allocation over the useful life of the property as estimated by the valuer. - Vehicles, plant, furniture and equipment straight line allocation over the useful life. - Infrastructure and Community straight-line allocation generally over 25 years. - Finance leases over the lease term.
+- Buildings and Dwellings straight-line allocation over the useful life of the property as estimated by the valuer. - Infrastructure straight line as assessed based on industry standards, up to 100 years - Community, Vehicles, plant, furniture and equipment straight line allocation over the useful life. - Finance leases over the lease term.
 If the lease term is shorter than the asset's estimated useful life and ownership of the asset does not transfer to the authority at the end of the lease period. - Intangible assets amortised on a straight line basis over the economic life, which is generally assessed to be 5 years.